hjgode/rdmInject/setup1/README.txt

     It is recommended to control the SIP using a keyboard shortcut.
 Then it can be shown or hidden at any time.
 So you can uncover the menu bar even if the SIP is at top bottom position.
+  0.3
+    changed code to work with D70e wearable firmware 40.04